Skip to content

 • removed — triggered every time data is removed from your remote store (the server) OR if a document satisfy the query filters of your module anymore, during the method stream

 Your modifyReadResponseOn-function will receive a payload as param which is the incoming data and must return that payload again.
-The main purpose is that you can modify the payload before it is added to your local store.
+The main purpose is that you can modify the payload before it is added to your local cache store.

 Here we give some examples with common use cases.